ms-iot/content/en-US/win10/samples/arduino-wiring/LCDScreen.md

 ##Hardware Setup

-There is a really great guide over at Adafruit's website on [hooking up a 16-pin LCD screen](https://learn.adafruit.com/character-lcds).
-We've described the exact pinouts we used in our code directly below, as well as provided a fritzing diagram.
+There is a fritzing diagram below, as well as a table of the exact pinouts we used in our code.
 For reference, we've also included a pinout diagram of the RPi2 GPIO header and the LCD screen.
-If you need additional help with your LCD screen, there is a really great
+If you need additional help with your LCD screen, there is a really great guide over at Adafruit's website on [hooking up a 16-pin LCD screen](https://learn.adafruit.com/character-lcds).

 ###Fritzing Diagram